Asymptotic spectral flow for Dirac operators of disjoint Dehn twists

-\section{The model case: $S^2\times S^1$}
+\section{The model case: $S^1\times S^2$}

-In this section, we discuss the Dirac equations of associated contact forms (\ref{eqn_S2S1_contact_00}) on $S^2\times S^1$.
-To distinguish from the original $3$-manifold $Y$, the $S^2\times S^1$ of the tubular neighborhood of the binding will be denoted by $\check{Y}$.
+In this section, we study the Dirac equations of the associated contact forms (\ref{eqn_S2S1_contact_00}) on $S^1\times S^2$.
+The $S^1\times S^2$ associated to the tubular neighborhood of the binding will be denoted by $\check{Y}$.
 The Dirac operators will be denoted by $\check{D}_r$, and the sections will be denoted by $\check{\psi}$.
-The $S^2\times S^1$ of the tubular neighborhood of the binding will be denoted by $\tilde{Y}$.
+The $S^1\times S^2$ associated to the Dehn-twist region will be denoted by $\tilde{Y}$.
 The Dirac operators will be denoted by $\tilde{D}_r$, and the sections will be denoted by $\tilde{\psi}$.
 Their spectral flow function will be denoted by $\check{\rm sf}_a(r)$ and $\tilde{\rm sf}_a(r)$, respectively.
 We will focus on the associated contact form of the tubular neighborhood of the binding.
-For the associated contact form of the Dehn-twist region, the argument is the same up to some changes of constants, and the detail will be omitted.
+For the associated contact form of the Dehn-twist region, the argument is completely parallel, and the details will be omitted.

-The coframes in subsection \ref{subsec_binding_00} are globally defined on $S^2\times S^1$, and they also trivialize $\underline{\mathbb{C}}\oplus K^{-1}$.
-The Dirac operator is still given by (\ref{eqn_Dirac_neck_01}), and it is invariant under the two \emph{global} $S^1$-actions in $e^{i\phi}$ and $e^{it}$.
-Thus, the eigenspaces of the Dirac operator split according to the frequencies with respect to these two $S^1$-actions.
+Recall that we fix a {global} trivialization of $\underline{\mathbb{C}}\oplus K^{-1}$ to identify its sections with $\mathbb{C}^2$-valued functions.
+The corresponding Dirac operator is given by (\ref{eqn_Dirac_neck_01}), and it is invariant under the two \emph{global} $S^1$-actions in $e^{i\phi}$ and $e^{it}$.
+Hence, the eigenspaces of the Dirac operator split according to the frequencies with respect to these two $S^1$-actions.
 The splitting allows us to study the spectral flow function directly.
-Let $\mathcal{S}_{k,m}$ be the space of sections whose first component have frequency $k$ in $e^{i\phi}$ and $m$ in $e^{it}$, and whose second component have frequency $k+1$ in $e^{i\phi}$ and $m$ in $e^{it}$, with the above global trivialization.
+Let $\mathcal{S}_{k,m}$ be the following space of sections: